intercom/intercom-android/README.md

 compile 'io.intercom.android:intercom-sdk-base:3.+'
 ```

 `.aar` files are also included in this repo if you want to use them instead.
-If so then you will need to include GCM or FCM dependancies in your `build.gradle` file.
+If so then you will need to include GCM or FCM dependencies in your `build.gradle` file.

 GCM:
 ```gradle